chelstimm/unit-4-game/README.md

 # Crystal Collector
 ![](/assets/images/Crystal%20Collectors.png)
-Collecting Crystals

 ## Instructions
 Start Here: https://chelstimm.github.io/unit-4-game/

-See if you can collect the right amount of crystals to match the target number given without going over!
+Each crystal will have a different value and you won't know what the value is until you click on it.
+Try to reach the target number with out going over!
+Good Luck!